 From the results, scroll down to locate the report

 What year was this report published?

 Now let's see if there are any academic articles written about leadership at Intel.

 In the Refine Results menu (left side), you'll find a category titled Source Types.

 How many articles are listed for Academic Journals?

-Select the article title to view the record and the different tools you can use in BSC.
+View the record of an article to see the different tools you can use in BSU.